wonsunahn/CS1632_RentACat_Cucumber/README.md

 src/test/resources/edu/pitt/cs/rent_a_cat_list_cats.feature file) pass.

 So why are the rest of the failures and errors happening?
-We have rigorously tested RentACatImpl using JUnit testing for Exercise 2, so hopefully by now it does not contain any defects.
+We have rigorously tested Rent-A-Cat using JUnit testing for Exercise 2, so hopefully by now it does not contain any defects.
 So then, there must be something wrong with the Cucumber tests themselves!
 Henceforward, we will fix the problems in the Cucumber tests one by one and you will be able to learn Cucumber through that